 - Officers will point firearms at you while seeking the threat, as they do not know which person is the shooter.
 Keep your hands visible and obey officers' commands. - Officers' first priority is to neutralize the threat.
-If you are injured, they will not stop to help you.
-Once the threat is neutralized, medical personnel will assist you. - · The most important thing to remember is to stay calm!
+If you are injured, they will not stop to help you while there is still an active threat.